For those seeking funding support for creative projects, expressions of interest are now open.

 The Franklin Local Board, through the community arts broker programme, provides support for a range of community-based creative projects and submissions for funding are now open.

 We are looking for Franklin based individuals and organisations to submit ideas for creative projects that happen in and with local communities.
 Previous projects have included: the Franklin Arts Trail, steampunk workshops, poetry sessions in retirement villages, piupiu wānanga; and lots more.

 Making an application To submit a proposal, you’ll need to let us know: - what your idea is, who's involved, when you plan to do it, and what the community involvement or outcomes are. - a budget

-Proposals are due by 5pm on Thursday 16 April, 2020 and should be completed online at this link:
+Proposals are due by 11pm on Sunday August 29th 2021 and should be completed online at this link:

 If you'd like support putting your proposal documents together, or need to submit in another way apart from the online form, get in touch and we can work with you on this.

 Previous funding amounts have ranged from $500 - $7,000.

 Supported and funded by the Franklin Local Board

 OTHER FUNDING OPPORTUNITIES The Franklin Local Board offers general local board grants rounds available throughout the remainder of 2021: read more and apply to them here.
 You can also apply to the Creative Communities Scheme for funding for your project, or go directly to Creative New Zealand.